On the nonexistence of NLS breathers: Introduction

 \begin{remark} It is important to highlight that there are some canonical and non canonical dispersive equations bearing breather solutions in one spatial dimension.
 These models include some particular powers in the generalized Korteweg-de Vries (gKdV) equation \be u_t+\partial_x(u_{xx} + u^p)=0 \ee and the sine-Gordon equation \be \phi_{tt} - \phi_{xx}=-\sin(\phi). \ee \end{remark}

+As we said above, characteristics inherent to the breather concept that will be used in this work are its {\em periodicity in time} and its {\em spatial localization}.
+In fact, this object can not exist in the defocusing case, as it will be shown in the corresponding case of NLS \eqref{nNLS} (see Th. \ref{Teo1}).

-To distinguish these breather solutions from standing waves \eqref{nNLS-Standing-Wave-1D}, we present a more precise definition of breather, which will be used through this work.
+In the focusing case of NLS model, to distinguish these breather solutions from ground states \eqref{nNLS-Standing-Wave-1D}, we present a more precise definition of breather for the general case, which will be used through this work.
 For $\omega >0$ and being $u$ a solution of \eqref{nNLS}, we first rewrite $u$ in the following way: